karttur/environimagine/_posts/2019/2019-10-20-sensors-ams.markdown

 All of these pages contain a very instructive video.

-The [AS726x Demo Kit](https://ams.com/as726xdemokit) is a Windows PC-hosted evaluation environment, designed to provide the user an quick-start approach to spectral sensing.
+The [AS726x Demo Kit](https://ams.com/as726xdemokit) is a Windows PC-hosted evaluation environment, designed to provide the user a quick-start approach to spectral sensing.